 I’ve seen families set up a washing station right at the campground with a water bucket, soap, and towel near by.
 I tried this once.
-The mud underneath this station was very counterproductive.
-Instead, I had inadvertently created a much more enticing invitation to mud play and the kids were way dirtier than they would have been had I not attempted to make ‘getting clean’ easier!
+The mud underneath this station was very counterproductive!
+Instead, I had inadvertently created a much more enticing invitation for mud play and the kids were way dirtier than they would have been had I not attempted to make ‘getting clean’ easier!

 If the climate were warmer I would just have my toddlers take a tub bath in the evening, but it’s usually too cold here for that.
 Nor do we always have access or the time to warm up that much water.